luomus/bird-identification/README.md

 This analyzes audio files and generates tabular text files containing the identifications, one file for each audio file.

-- Place audio files to a subfolder of the `input` folder, for example `my_backyard_2025-01`.
+- Place audio files to a subfolder of the `/input` folder, for example `/input/my_backyard_2025-01`.
 The script will search the audio files here in this order, and will load files from the first one that contains at least one of them:
   1) `./subfolder/data`
   2) `./subfolder/Data`
   3. `.subfolder`